Layer Collapse Can be Induced by Unstructured Pruning: Introduction

 \section{Introduction}

-The landscape of computer vision has undergone a transformative evolution propelled by the advent of Deep Neural Networks (DNNs), which have emerged as instrumental in achieving state-of-the-art outcomes across pivotal computer vision domains, including semantic segmentation~\cite{chaudhry2022lung}, classification~\cite{barbano2022two}, and object detection~\cite{mazzeo2022image}.
-Notably, the pervasive impact of DNNs extends beyond conventional computer vision tasks, showcasing absolute potential in realms such as natural language processing~\cite{touvron2023llama}, and multi-modal tasks~\cite{8292801}.
-The employment of DNNs is becoming massive in our lives and looks unstoppable.
+Artificial Intelligence has undergone a transformative evolution propelled by the advent of Deep Neural Networks (DNNs), which have emerged as instrumental in achieving state-of-the-art outcomes across pivotal computer vision domains, including semantic segmentation~\citep{9916102} and classification~\citep{10350051,9524498}.
+Notably, the pervasive impact of DNNs extends beyond conventional computer vision tasks, showcasing absolute potential in realms such as natural language processing~\citep{touvron2023llama}, and multi-modal tasks~\citep{8292801}.

-While DNN performance has exhibited scalability concerning model and dataset size~\cite{hestness2017deep}, the inherent computational burden is one major downside.
-Notably, contemporary state-of-the-art models are characterized by millions (or even billions) of parameters, demanding billions (or trillions) of floating-point operations (FLOPs) for a single input prediction~\cite{guo2022cmt}.
-Consequently, the substantial resources requisite for training and deploying large neural networks, both in terms of pure hardware capability and energy consumption, pose challenges for real-time applications and edge devices.
+While DNNs' performance has exhibited scalability concerning model and dataset size~\citep{hestness2017deep}, the inherent computational burden is one major downside.
+Notably, contemporary state-of-the-art models are characterized by millions (or even billions) of parameters, demanding billions (or trillions) of floating-point operations (FLOPs) for a single input prediction~\citep{guo2022cmt}.
+The heavy hardware and energy demands of large networks hinder real-time and edge applications.

 Over the past decade, the research landscape has witnessed the emergence of compression techniques as a crucial avenue to address the resource-intensive nature of DNNs.
-The intrinsic link between the generalization capability of DNNs and the model's complexity has been well-established~\cite{hestness2017deep}.
-Notably, off-the-shelf architectures utilized in downstream tasks tend to be over-parameterized, presenting an opportunity for compression with marginal or no performance loss~\cite{tartaglione2022loss}.
-A spectrum of approaches has been proposed to craft more efficient architectures, spanning from parameter removal~\cite{han2015learning} to the lowering of numerical precision~\cite{rastegari2016xnor}; however, most of the approaches are unable to reduce the number of layers in a DNN.
+Intrinsically, there exists a link between the generalization capability of DNNs and the model's complexity: off-the-shelf architectures employed in downstream tasks are, in many cases, over-parametrized, representing a threat for generalization~\citep{hestness2017deep}.
+Removing redundant parameters improves both computation and generalization~\citep{tartaglione2021serene,tartaglione2022loss}.
+Recently, the most widely used compression technique that removes the greatest number of parameters is unstructured pruning~\citep{han2015learning}, which eliminates individual weights based on their magnitude without considering the network’s structure.